YuanyuanMaggie/SXSW2018/README.md

     - [3.
 Blockchain Development, Simplified](./Blockchain#3-blockchain-development-simplified)
 ## What I learned from this conference

-- `After attending many conferences, I’ve realized: I don’t attend to learn.
-I attend to learn what I need to learn.`  — Cory House.
+- `"After attending many conferences, I’ve realized: I don’t attend to learn.
+I attend to learn what I need to learn."`  — Cory House.
 So here is my new learning lists: graphQl, vuejs, PWA/AMP, Aria/A11y and VR/AR.
-- It's not hard to make a conference talk, if you want attract more people, have a fancy name.
+- It's not hard to make a conference talk, if you want to attract more people, have a fancy name.
 For example, `Learn XXX under 1 hour`, `Intro to XXX and more`, etc. And then, fill the XXX with something popular.
 For example, `blockchain`, `machine learning`, or `artificial intelligent`.
-- Humor is the point for keynote speaker
+- Humor is the key point for keynote speakers
-- Fun Videos, images, jokes and Q&As with audiences are all good opening in the talk.
+- Fun Videos, images, jokes and Q&As with audiences are all good openings
 - Notes for becoming a good speaker:
     - Fun stories
     - Passion about speech
-    - Raise hand interaction
+    - Raise hand interactions
     - Change speed (sometime slow down and make it powerful)